kerkenit/homey.icyethermostaat/README.md

 ### Installation:
 1. Add app from the app store
-2. Go to the settings page and set the credentials you use to login to the online portal
-3. Add the device
+2. Add the device and follow the pairing wizard
-4. Profit!
+3. Profit!